WASHINGTON DC TRAVEL GUIDE

-There are a range of cheap options throughout Washington as well as high end restaurants.
+There are a range of cheap options throughout Washington as well as high-end restaurants.
 There are some good fast food spots but not in all parts of Washington.
 Take a DC food tour to learn about the best eats and the best neighbourhoods for food too.

 Breakfasts and lunches can be found under $10 whilst budget dinners often range between $15 – $30.

-Midrange restaurants for two with three meal course will set you back $40 -$70 whilst a high end restaurant averages $60 – $100.
+Midrange restaurants for two with three meal courses will set you back $40 -$70 whilst a high-end restaurant averages $60 – $100.

-We often found a good restaurant with a wine and beer would be $45 approx.
+We often found a good restaurant with wine and beer would be $45 approx.

 Best time to visit Washington DC

-The best time to visit Washington is during April and May, when the city is full of Cherry Blossoms.
-March to May and September to November offers cool, pleasant weather with less tourists too.
+The best time to visit Washington is during April and May when the city is full of Cherry Blossoms.
+March to May and September to November offer cool, pleasant weather with fewer tourists too.

 Where to stay in Washington DC